 This summer we decided to take a stab at growing some vegetables in our garden.
-This is really saying something, as neither Brian nor I are particularly skilled when it comes to keeping plants alive.
+This is really saying something, as neither Brian nor I are particularly skilled when it comes to keeping even the most common indoor plants alive.
 So we thought we’d start easy with cherry tomatoes, heirloom tomatoes, green beans, and banana peppers.
 Thus far I’m pleased to report we’ve been able to harvest many green beans and banana peppers, as well as our first tomato!
 We’ve actually had such a strong harvest of banana peppers that we looked into pickling them so as not to waste them!

 We had to look no further than The Country Cook, and used their recipe for “Easy Pickled Banana Peppers.”